 Stage 2: Dinner (21:00-23:00)

 Most Mykonos restaurants are lively until 23:00.
-The town is buzzing at this hour -- the lanes are lit, the restaurants are full, and the atmosphere is part of the entertainment.
+The town is busy at this hour: the lanes are lit, the restaurants are full, and the atmosphere is part of the entertainment.

 Where to eat before going out: